GLOBAL ECONOMY-Asia's factories shaking off COVID gloom, China shines

 "The recent recovery is largely due to pent-up demand after lockdown measures were lifted, which will dwindle ahead."

-China's Caixin/Markit Manufacturing Purchasing Managers' Index(PMI) rose to 53.1 in August from July's 52.8, marking the sector's fourth consecutive month of growth and the biggest rate of expansion since January 2011.
+China's Caixin/Markit Manufacturing Purchasing Managers' Index(PMI) rose to 53.1 in August from July's 52.8, marking the biggest rate of expansion since January 2011.

 Japan and South Korea both saw factory output contract at the slowest pace in six months in August, reinforcing expectations the region's export powerhouses have past their worst from a collapse in demand after COVID-19 struck.